Spark jobs

 and yamMem

-are subtracted from the total CPU and RAM, respectively, the YARN Application Master consumes less resources than a standard container, and the amount of resources for the executor increases.
+being subtracted from the total CPU and RAM, respectively, the YARN Application Master takes up less resources than a standard container, thus increasing the share of resources available for executors.

 This mode assumes that a resource-intensive program, e.g., HDFS, is running on the cluster's master host.
 Consequently, the drivers run on compute hosts within the YARN Application Master and are allocated a substantial amount of resources.